bitan-model-centre/Helicopter-CAD/README.md

 A few assemblies have been made namely the Main Rotor Head and Main Gearbox Assembly. <br>
 The imported parts are not listed in catalogue but are uploaded here as 'Other Minor Parts'. <br>
-On opening any assembly file, ensure the loading option in your NX software is set to 'As Saved' since the part files are not in the same folder.
+On opening any assembly file, ensure the loading option in your NX software is set to 'As Saved' since the part files are not in the same folder and also make sure you have downloaded all the parts so that there is no 'Missing Part' error (The Part Tree inside the assembly file will give you an idea which specific parts are used).

 Note: The CAD files are majorly for educational purpose.
 Any attempt to recreate it commercially may require scrutiny by a verified authority.